 Shoulder injuries, like rotator cuff tears, can make even the simplest daily task unbearably painful.
-If you have a known shoulder injury or unexplained shoulder pain, book an evaluation at the practice of Igor Rubinshteyn, MD, in Brooklyn, New York.
-As a board-certified orthopaedic surgeon, Dr. Rubinshteyn offers the latest and most advanced treatment solutions for all types of shoulder issues.
+If you have a known shoulder injury or unexplained shoulder pain, book an evaluation at the practice of Igor Rubinshteyn, MD, in Brooklyn and Rego Park, New York.
+Board-certified orthopaedic surgeons Dr. Rubinshteyn and Alexander Gimpelevich, DO, offer the latest and most advanced treatment solutions for all types of shoulder issues.
 Click on the online scheduler to book, or call the office nearest you directly.

 Your shoulder joint is a complex area that allows for full range of motion of your upper extremities.
 Athletic activities and overuse, like from frequently throwing a ball, are among the leading causes of shoulder injuries and rotator cuff issues.
 You can also develop a shoulder injury because of: